 What is the Cheapest Way of Getting a Divorce?

 If you and your spouse agree on all family law matters in your divorce case and the two of you do not need a written Marital Settlement Agreement, the defendant does not need to file an Appearance, and they are not required to pay the $237.00 fee.
 However, since the defendant won't be filing an Appearance, the plaintiff must have the Petition for Dissolution formally served on the defendant by either the Sheriff's office in the county where the defendant lives or by a private commercial process server.

 If the defendant lives in Cook County, the Sheriff’s office will charge $60.00 for the service fee.
 With a private process server or in other counties in Illinois, fees will vary.
 The petitioner pays the service fee.
 Once service is complete, the server files an Affidavit of Service to prove to the Court that the defendant was served properly.
 If the defendant doesn't file any documents with the court, after 30 days, he or she is in default.
 However, it’s essential to note that in Illinois, divorce by default isn’t allowed when the defendant is on active duty, such as in the military because of the protection awarded to service members by the Servicemembers Civil Relief Act.

 Contact our Experienced Cook County Divorce Lawyers for Legal Advice!

-A divorce can plunge your life into uncertainties, and if you have minor children, you’re not only worried about your own future but theirs too.
-Divorce and child custody cases can get messy fast, and yet so many law firms don’t prioritize these cases.
+A divorce can plunge your life into uncertainties, and if you have minor children, you're not only worried about your own future but theirs too.
+Divorces and a child custody case can get messy fast, and yet so many law firms don’t prioritize these cases.
 Thus, it’s essential to work with divorce lawyers who will take your future seriously.

-If you’re searching for a divorce lawyer in Cook County or dealing with family law issues, don’t face it alone.
+If you’re searching for divorce lawyers in Cook County or dealing with family law issues, don’t face it alone.
 To schedule a free initial consultation, call our family law firm today at (708) 232-0017, or chat with us online to learn how we can help.